 3. The individual must have a current and approved Level II background screening, in compliance with the Jessica Lundsford Act, with evidence of successful and current Level II background screening submitted to the Secretary or other Board Member designated by the Board of Directors to receive and retain such proof of screening.

-B. Once the conditions set forth in Section A of this article have been met, the Individual shall be admitted to active membership in GCBOA with the same duties and rights as other members.
+B. Once the conditions set forth in Section A of this article have been met, the Individual shall be admitted to active membership (member in good standing) in GCBOA with the same duties and rights as other members.

 C. Inactive membership in GCBOA may be maintained by a member who petitions for, and is granted by the Executive Board, a leave of absence for a period of one year.
 Payment of dues will make the individual a voting member.